cedar-policy/cedar-docs/docs/terminology.md

   when { principal == account.owner };
   ```

-With this set of policies, Cedar can evaluate the request "Can the user `jane` perform the action `View` on the photo `vacation.jpg`?"
+With this set of policies, Cedar can evaluate the request "Can the user `jane` perform the action `ViewPhoto` on the photo `vacation.jpg`?"
 This example assumes that the slice includes the following details about the entities:
 + `jane` is a member of the group `kevinsFriends`.
 + The photo vacation.jpg is:
   + Owned by `kevin`